trungleviet-agilityio/terraform-training/practice/shared/docs/remote-state.md

 # Terraform Remote State Configuration

-This guide explains how remote state backend will be configured for Terraform infrastructure management.
+This guide explains how remote state backend is configured for Terraform infrastructure management.

 ## Overview

 Terraform remote state stores infrastructure state in an S3 bucket with DynamoDB providing state locking to prevent concurrent modifications.

-**Implementation Approach**: S3 bucket and DynamoDB table will be created via Terraform modules in `10_core/modules/` and imported into `10_core/main/`, following the same pattern as other modules (secrets, core, dns, etc.).
+**Implementation**: S3 bucket and DynamoDB table are created via Terraform modules in `10_core/modules/s3/` and imported into `10_core/main/`, following the same pattern as other modules (secrets, dns, etc.).

-## Module Structure (Future Implementation)
+## Module Structure

-The remote state backend will be created using Terraform modules:
+The remote state backend is implemented using Terraform modules:

 ```
 10_core/
 ├── main/
 │   └── main.tf           # Imports state backend module
 ├── modules/
-│   └── state-backend/    # Module for S3 bucket + DynamoDB table
+│   └── s3/               # Module for S3 bucket + DynamoDB table
 │       ├── main.tf
 │       ├── variables.tf
 │       └── outputs.tf